Committing a mistake is fine as long as we learn from it and don’t repeat the same mistake again.

 Summarize points either manually or with the best AI summarizing tools and talk accordingly.

-Remember your goal is to sell, not provide the prospect with unnecessary information
+Remember, your goal is to sell, not provide the prospect with unnecessary information

-3. Not focusing on solutions
+4. Not focusing on solutions

 It is good that you talk about the amazing features that your product has.
 But do you actually think the prospect is interested in them?

-At-least, they are aware of the features that your product (and the competitors) have to offer.
+I bet they are not.
+Most of the customers do research before talking to a salesman.
+At least, they are aware of the features that your product (and the competitors) have to offer.

 It’s easier said than done, so let me show you how we pitch Enthu.AI.

-Instead of talking about the latest speech analytics or AI/ML technology that we are using to find call insights, we tell the sales leaders how call insights can help their team learn from their sales mistakes, improve performance and increase the sales revenue.
+Instead of talking about the latest speech analytics or AI/ML technology that we are using to find call insights, we tell the sales leaders how call insights can help their team learn from their sales mistakes, improve performance, and increase sales revenue.
 These are the problems which a sales leader faces (and not the AI/ML model they should be using).

-Speak about solutions and benefits; not the products & features.
+Speak about solutions and benefits, not the products & features.

 Expert tip